 For the purpose of the ARC’s management of the National Competitive Grants Program, personal information of applicants, grant recipients and assessors are collected by the ARC and used for the purposes of accepting applications, awarding and managing grants, and the assessment and selection process.
 Applications for ARC funding, assessment reports, and progress and final reports on ARC grants are normally completed and submitted on-line.
 The uses to which information given in applications and reports may be put are described on the forms.
 Where you choose to send us a completed electronic form that includes your personal details, we do collect personal details and personally identifiable information, such as name, address and email address.
 By submitting the electronic application or progress or final report, you give consent to the ARC to use some information for the purpose of outcome reporting and promoting research.

-For the purpose of the Excellence in Research for Australia (ERA) initiative, personal details of Expert Reviewers and Peer Reviewers are collected by the ARC as part of their obligations within the ERA process within ERA 2010.
-Summary information about Expert Reviewers (name and home institution) will be published on the ARC website.
-Personal details of Peer Reviewers will not be released publicly.
+For the purpose of Excellence in Research for Australia (ERA), personal details of Research Evaluation Committee (REC) Members and Peer Reviewers are collected by the ARC.
+Summary information about REC Members (name and home institution) is published on the ARC website.
+Personal details of Peer Reviewers are not released publicly.

 Publishing Personal Information